tbpassin/gf4-project/gf4/doc/basics.rst

 Changing Colors, Symbols, and Line Styles
 *****************************************

 Curve plotting options can be changed for plotting/overplotting data in the **X** and **Y** stack positions.
-The data in **T** cannot be changed.
+The line and color styles of the *T** position cannot be changed.
 In practice, this is rarely a problem.
 Technically there would be no problem in providing for changes in the **T** appearance, but up until now it has seemed not to be worth the extra complexity for the user.
 Changing these properties using menus is a little tedious, but adding buttons to the command window would be bad for its readability and usability.

 Figure BA-2 depicts the Plot menu items that can change the appearance of **X** and **Y** data: